proxy-wasm/proxy-wasm-go-sdk/doc/OVERVIEW.md

 **Note that this document assumes that you are using Envoyproxy, and relies on its implementation detail**.
 Therefore some statement may not apply to other network proxies such as [mosn](https://github.com/mosn).

-# TinyGo vs the official Go compiler

-This SDK relies on the TinyGo, a compiler implementation of Go programming language specification.
-So first of all, we answer the question "Why not the official Go?".
-As of this writing, the official compiler cannot produce Proxy-Wasm compatible binaries since the exported functions are not supported in the official Go compiler yet.
-Please refer to the [discussion](https://github.com/golang/go/issues/65199), which has already been accepted as a proposal.

 # Wasm VM, Plugin and Envoy configuration

 ## Terminology